ubermuda/derp/README.md

 I don't really know, you tell me.

-Right now, using this to package itself, here are the results:
+Right now, using this to package itself, here are the resulting packages sizes:

 ```console
 3.3M    LambdaPackager